What are Drag Along Rights?

 Remedies if Minority Owners Fail to Comply

 The first remedy that majority owners can take is to request minority owners to grant an irrevocable proxy.
-If given, it allows majority owners to act on behalf of minority owners in any vote or action required to effect the drag sale.
+If given, this allows majority owners to act on behalf of minority owners in any vote or action required to effect the sale.
 It includes signing documents on behalf of the minority owners.
 However, the majority owners must still comply with the appropriate statutory requirements while acting on behalf of the minority owners.

 Another remedy that the majority owners can take is to agree with other parties to add provisions to the governing document requiring the company to automatically update its records to reflect the ownership transfer of a drag sale transaction.
-The governing documents may include a clause that requires the sales proceeds of a drag sale to be held in trust by a third party until the minority owners comply with the drag sale obligations.
+The governing documents may include a clause that requires the sales proceeds of a drag sale to be held in trust by a third party until the minority owners comply with the sale obligations.
 These provisions will force the minority owners to give up their ownership control interests to get a share of the sales proceeds.

 Thank you for reading CFI’s guide to drag along rights.
-To learn more, see the following resources:
+To learn more, see the following CFI resources: